Disclosure Of Material Facts or Circumstances

 Failure to make a fair presentation of risk may result in an insurer avoiding the policy and refusing all claims.
 Depending on the circumstances, premiums may not be returned.

-Examples of Material Circumstances
+Examples of Material Facts or Circumstances

 (i) Served with a Prohibition, Enforcement or Improvement Notice/Order by any regulatory bodies, including (but not limited to) HSE Fee For Intervention

 (ii) Prosecuted or cautioned for failing to comply with any Health & Safety, Welfare, Environmental Protection or other legislation

 (iii) Disqualified from holding company directorship or similar

 - In either a business or personal capacity, having had any:

 (i) Solvency related issues e.g. bankruptcy, administration, receivership, liquidation, CVA, IVA or other insolvency proceedings or arrangements